atek-cloud/atek.cloud/blog/2021-09-9-hello-world.md

 ### What is the app runtime?

 Atek currently runs NodeJS applications.
-I had originally planned to use Deno, but ran into some frustrations and deferred including it.

 I believe the next step will be to add Docker as a runtime.
 Again, simple and familiar tools are a benefit, and given Atek's goal to run a variety of protocols, it seems necessary to use containers.
 That said, I'm locked in debate with a friend who sees Docker as unnecessary overhead (yo dawg, I heard you like entire OS distros) so I'm open to better ideas.